MarcArizaAlborni/Research-Available-License/docs/README.md

 #### 1.3 Trademarks
 Trademarks are a sort of protection for IPs, these sort of law is used for all sorts of signs, images or symbols that represent a certain procuct.
 Trademarks can protect many things, some examples would be (Icons such as a Pokeball and Pokemon, Letters such as an R with a star from Rockstar, brand names such as Apple, Logos like  the one from Ubisoft, stylized fonts from Coca-Cola and of course any fictional character such as Mario from Nintendo, Sonic from Sega, etc.)

+When a TM sign is seen next to a logo, image or symbol it means theres a trademark applied to that work.

 #### 1.4 Patents
 Finally patents are another type of protection for Intellectual property in which it gives its owner the legal right to exclude others from making, using, selling and importing an invention for a limited period of years, in exchange for publishing an enabling public disclosure of the invention.